-The Linux-based firewall implementation, Netfilter [29], has a more complicated grammar for the rules, which may take any of the four forms shown in Table 1.
-In addition to "accept" or "deny," the action field can call upon another user-defined chain for further processing.
+2) Complex Chain Model: The Linux-based firewall implementation, Netfilter [12], has a more complicated grammar for the rules, which may take any of the four forms shown in Table I. In addition to "accept" or "drop," the action field can call upon another user-defined chain for further processing.
 The user-defined chain can also choose to "return" to the next rule of the calling chain.
 One can view the action of calling a user-defined chain as a function call and the corresponding "return" as a function return.
 This feature, similar to the use of functions in programming languages, facilitates reusable configurations and improves firewall efficiency.